 Our drop off time will occur Monday-Friday from 7:30am-8:00am.
 Parents will be asked to remain in their vehicles during the entirety of dropoff time unless they need to drop off their child’s medication.

 Pull up to the main office parking lot of camp, there will be signs from the entrance of camp directing to the main office.

 Once you arrive at the main office parking lot, there will be a staff member directing your vehicle to a loading zone.
 Staff will approach your vehicle window and ask your child’s name and digitally check them in using an iPad.

-Once digitally checked-in, your vehicle will be directed forward to staff who will ask your child a series of health screening questions and take the camper's temperature.
+Once digitally checked-in, your vehicle will be directed forward to staff who will ask a series of health screening questions and take the camper's temperature.

-After answering all the health screening questions and temperature is within normal limits, your child will be allowed to exit your vehicle; we ask that they put on their face covering/mask at this time.
+After answering all the health screening questions and temperature is within normal limits, your child will be allowed to exit your vehicle.
+We ask that they put on their face covering/mask at this time.

-If your child has medication to turn in, your vehicle will be directed to an adjacent parking lot, where you will park and approach the nurses station following the marked socially distanced lines.
-We ask that you wear a mask or face covering once you exit your vehicle.
+If your child has medications to turn in, your vehicle will be directed to an adjacent parking lot, where you will park and approach the nurses station following the marked socially distanced lines.
+We ask that you wear a mask or face covering once you exit your vehicle

-If your child does not have medication to turn in, they will be directed from your vehicle to the nurses station where they will be temperature checked with a non-contact thermometer and visually checked.
-Your vehicle will be directed out of the loading zone at this time and your child will be connected with their counselor to start their fun-packed day.
+If your child does not have medication to turn in, your vehicle will be directed out of the loading zone at this time and your child will be connected with their counselor to start their fun-packed day.

 Specific Questions or Requests: